JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsX/AllGlobal/Master/Templates/Introduction.md

 3. **Security Implications**: The rise of major public hacks, such as the Target breach, coincides with the advent of these client-side frameworks.
 Additionally, the adoption of No-SQL databases has introduced vulnerabilities, such as exposing whole document nodes and reducing encryption for sensitive data.
 This trend underscores the need for better security practices across the board.

+---

-## The Solution: JSopX™ Open Project EXperiences Collection
+## The Solution: Jason Silvestri's Open Project EXperiences (JSopX™)

-To address these challenges, we have developed the JSopX™ Open Project EXperiences Collection.
+To address these challenges, I have developed the JSopX™ Open Project EXperiences Collection.
 These projects aim to demonstrate how to effectively integrate client-side frameworks with robust server-side operations, following industry standards and best practices.

 ### Key Objectives